turri21/CDi_Senhor/README.md

 * "The Lost Ride" has video glitches?
 * "Crime Patrol" has video glitches?
 * "Solar Crusade" has video glitches?
-* "Brain Dead 13" having no video during intro.
-And hangs afterwards.
+* "Brain Dead 13" hangs after company logo
-    * The decoding and playback does occur but mv_show() is not done?
 * "The Secret of Nimh" (Philips Edition) has the wrong frame rate?
 Sometimes?
 * Slow motion with VCDs is behaving incorrect
 * Leaving the cake Puzzle in 7th Guest freezes (everytime?)